 The property is located west of Angeline Street North on the northwest corner of Colborne Street West and Walker Street (see Appendix 'A').
 There are a number of one and two storey residential dwellings and mixed residential, commercial and institutional uses in the area within 250 metres of the subject land.
-The owners propose to rezone a portion of the land to permit four townhouses accessed from Walker Street and facilitate a future severance (see Appendix 'C').
+In response to public and staff comments, the applicant on behalf of the owners has revised the proposal to rezone a portion of the land to permit three townhouses accessed from Walker Street and facilitate a future severance (see Appendix 'C').
 The proposed development will be on full municipal services.
-An amendment to the Zoning By-law is necessary to permit the townhouse built form along with site specific development standards.
+An amendment to the Zoning By-law is necessary to permit the townhouse built form along with site specific development standards to facilitate a severance and to recognize a reduction in rear yard setback on the proposed retained land.